 Covered facilities must have a written food safety plan that identifies “known or reasonably foreseeable hazards.”

 Physical hazards specific to each food at the facility.

-Hazards that could be intentionally introduced for purposes of economic gain.
+Other hazards that may occur intentionally for economic gain.

-What if there was a service that could provide notifications when there are food hazards or other potential problems with the ingredients or suppliers you’re sourcing?
+What if there was a solution that could provide notifications when there are food hazards or other potential problems with the ingredients, raw materials, packaging, or vendors within your supply chain?

 Now there is.
 We built Smart Alerts to gather business intelligence and monitor incidents.
 We’ve made the labor-intensive task of identifying known or reasonably foreseeable hazards a lot easier by providing the best source for industry-related regulatory, safety, incident, and fraud information.
 You can research by commodity, country of origin, type of threat, supplier, date of event, and more.